hognogicristina/faust-streams-app/README.md

-## Real-Time Sensor Monitoring System (Kafka + Faust)
+## Real-Time Sensor Monitoring System

 ### Overview

 This project simulates a real-time environmental monitoring system using data streams from IoT sensors placed in different rooms of a smart home.
-The system uses **Apache Kafka** as a streaming platform and **Faust (Python)** as the stream processing engine.
+The system uses **Apache Kafka** as a streaming platform, **Faust (Python)** as the stream processing engine, and **Docker** to run the Kafka and Zookeeper services.
+The goal is to monitor various environmental parameters such as temperature, light, sound, CO2 levels, and occupancy in real time.
 Sensor data is read from a CSV file and sent to Kafka topics, while Faust processes the data in real time and triggers alerts or logs computed metrics.

 ---